jashkenas/coffeescript/documentation/sections/contributing.md

   * Create tests!
 Any pull request should probably include basic tests to verify you didn't break anything, or future changes won't break your code.
   * Follow the CoffeeScript style guide
   * Ensure any ECMAScript addition is mature (at Stage 4), with no further potential syntax changes.
-  * Make sure that you are keeping to the core ideas of CoffeeScript
   * Adding only the features that help the community rather than a specific use case.

 Of course, it's entirely possible that you have a great addition, but it doesn't fit directly with the CoffeeScript code base.